DaBourz/SimpleLoginSecure/README.markdown

   * Added the edit_password function to compare and change passwords
   * Removed the Now() MySQL call and using PHP date() instead
   * Bug fixes
+  * Added TAG v2.1.2 as a reference to the old version for CI 2

 In Anthony’s words: